gAndy50/EuOrx/README.md

 # ABOUT
 This is a wrapper for the Orx Game engine written in the Euphoria programming language.

+NOTE: EuOrx.ew, orxStructs.e and flags.e are old code branch.
+New code branch is in include folder.

 Copyright (c) EuOrx 2021

 # LICENSE